GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 ---
 layout: "layouts/blog-post.njk"
-title: "Participate in Deprecation Trial for unpartitioned third-party storage, Service Workers, and Communication APIs"
+title: "Participate in deprecation trial for unpartitioned third-party storage, Service Workers, and Communication APIs"
 description: >
-  Beginning gradually in Chrome 112, storage, service workers, and communication APIs will be partitioned in third-party contexts.
+  Beginning gradually in Chrome 113, storage, service workers, and communication APIs will be partitioned in third-party contexts.
 For sites that need time to adjust to this new feature, these deprecation trials will allow them to temporarily keep their third-party storage, service workers, and communication APIs unpartitioned.
 authors:
   - arichiv
   - kyraseevers